BattlesnakeOfficial/docs/docs/index.md

 ---
 title: What is Battlesnake?
-sidebar_position: 0
+description: Battlesnake is a competitive programming game where your code is the controller.
 slug: /
 ---

 # What is Battlesnake?

-**Battlesnake is an autonomous survival game played by web developers around the world.**
+**Battlesnake is a competitive programming game where your code is the controller.**

 Each Battlesnake is controlled by a live web server and the code _you_ write.
 It moves around the game board according to your algorithm, attempting to find food, avoid other Battlesnakes, and stay alive as long as possible.